Performance Development Academies

 The College offers accommodation and education for students on the programme and has access to a strength/conditioning and a cardio-vascular gym, as well as support services covering physiotherapy, sports psychology and lifestyle management.
 There is also provision for Under 23 and senior level rowers to train in association with Hartpury University.

-Midlands Performance Development Academy
+East Midlands Performance Development Academy

-Our Performance Development Academy in Nottingham, established in 2003, benefits from links to both Nottingham RC and the National Water Sports Centre in Holme Pierrepont country park.
+Our Performance Development Academy in Nottingham, established in 2003, benefits from links to both Nottingham RC and the National Water Sports Centre in Holme Pierrepont Country Park.

 Nottingham RC is based neat Trent Bridge on a stretch of the River Trent.
 Athletes occasionally use the river but predominantly train on the lake at the National Water Sports Centre, 10 minutes away from the city centre.
 Ergo and weight sessions take place at Nottingham RC’s training centre.